AdaCore/cuda/doc/tutorial.rst

 as addressing device memory space.
 You do this by using a specific aspect on the type :code:`Designated_Storage_Model => CUDA.Storage_Models.Model`.
 When you do this, allocation and deallocation are done through the CUDA API.
-Copies betwen these pointers and native pointers are also modified to move data from the device to the host and back.
+Copies between these pointers and native pointers are also modified to move data from the device to the host and back.

 We next introduce a new pointer type in the :code:`Kernel` package: